coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Player Characters/Emerick.md

 ## Personality

 On the surface, he’s a very attentive, thoughtful, and kind.
+He pays attention to details about people and likes to

 ### Strengths